-In 2020, the eCommerce market in the U.S was estimated to be around a whopping $538 billion, placing it only behind China.
+In 2022, the eCommerce market in the U.S was estimated to be around a whopping $1 trillion for the first time.

 All in all, the sheer size of the U.S eCommerce market alone makes it the holy grail for dropshippers.

 On a side note, in case you’re wondering why China isn’t on this list then that’s because the majority of the products are sourced from China.

 By 2022, the estimated revenue of the eCommerce industry in the U.K is close to $200 billion.

 Similarly, the U.K has a GDP per capita of 46.2k which by any means, isn’t small either.